| During

 The

-cape fur seals and great white sharks.
-The lagoon
+and dolphins, cape fur seals and great white

-however is not their preferred territory and is
+sharks.
+The lagoon however is not their preferred

-shark, who sits on the bottom in the shallows.
+harmless sand shark, who sits on the bottom

 SEASONS